Batmanian/KeithDunstan/src/posts/supporting-a-column/6-strictly-personal-columns.md

 Dame Mabel Brookes has a famous husband, but she is famous too — in completely different fields.
 Prime Ministers, Premiers, managing directors, Cabinet ministers, come to her.
 It is fascinating to hear her name-dropping — ‘Bob Menzies’, ‘Dickie Casey’ ‘John Latham’...
 Except that it is not name-dropping.
 These are the people she deals with constantly.
 She has been president of the Queen Victoria Hospital for more than forty-two years (surely a world record for any hospital president); she has written five books; she is a world - authority on Napoleon; she has stood unsuccessfully for Parliament twice and she is a former commandant of the Women’s Air Training Corps.

-The best judgement of her comes from her good friend ‘Bob’ Menzies and you will find it in the foreword to her book St Helena Story:
+The best judgement of her comes from her good friend ‘Bob’ Menzies and you will find it in the foreword to her book *St Helena Story*:

   ‘Inheriting from her father a lawyer-like capacity for analysis and possessing herself a remarkable executive capacity, she has, ever since I first met her, commanded the        minds and judgements of politicians and of businessmen so that in the result they found it easier to agree with her.
 If this gives you the impression that she has any            domineering mannerism, I have not conveyed myself accurately.
 The truth is that she is one of those advocates who not only persuade you that they are right but leave you        faintly ashamed to have thought temporarily that they might have been wrong.’